The Equivalence Theorem in Effective Theories: The proof

 \mbox{}

-In this Section we closely follow the reasoning of \cite{KalloshTyutin}.
+In this Subsection we closely follow the reasoning of \cite{KalloshTyutin}.
 As shown above, the graphs for $\wtd{G}(a)$ result from the action of the series of {\em operator trees} stemming from the exponential on the graphs of generating functional $G(a)$ of the initial theory.
-Therefore the typical graph \footnote{We only classify the connected parts of the {\em full graphs} -- those constructed from the full lines and full vertices; generalization is trivial.} of the $n$-point Green function $\wtd{G}_n(x_1,\ldots,x_n)$ of transformed theory appears as that presented on Fig.~\ref{Fig.1}. { \Propagator{0}{0}{0}{30} \CArc(-90,0)(100,0,25) \CArc(90,0)(100,155,180) \GBoxc(0,40)(20,20){0.7} \Vertex(0,50){2} }
+Therefore the typical graph \footnote{We only classify the connected parts of the {\em full graphs} -- those constructed from the full lines and full vertices; generalization is trivial.} of the $n$-point Green function $\wtd{G}_n(x_1,\ldots,x_n)$ of transformed theory appears as that presented on Fig.~\ref{Fig.4}.

-On that Figure the circle corresponds to the connected (amputated) Green function of the initial theory while squares present the full sum of operator trees (the type {\bf A} graphs described in Sec.~\ref{proof}).
+On that Figure the circle corresponds to the connected (amputated) Green function of the initial theory while squares present the full sum of operator trees (the type {\bf A} graphs described in Sec.~\ref{sec_proof}).
 It is implied summation over the number of operator subgraph legs.

-It is clear that the only type of Green function graphs providing nontrivial contribution to $n$-particle $S$-matrix elements of transformed theory is that presented on Fig.~\ref{Fig.2}
+It is clear that the only type of Green function graphs providing nontrivial contribution to $n$-particle $S$-matrix elements of transformed theory is that presented on Fig.~\ref{Fig.5}

 with $k=0,1,\ldots, n$.
-These graphs have two kinds of legs: \begin{itemize} \item[\bf A] `Conventional' legs each of which corresponds to the full propagator of initial theory (on Fig.~\ref{Fig.2} they are marked by numbers $1,2,\ldots,k$). \item[\bf B] The so-called $\sigma$-legs (marked by numers $k+1,k+2,\ldots,n$ on Fig.~\ref{Fig.2}).
-Every one of such legs presents the 2-point $\sigma$-graph (shown on Fig.~\ref{Fig.3}) weakly connected to the rest part of the whole graph in question.
+These graphs have two kinds of legs: \begin{itemize} \item[\bf A] `Conventional' legs each of which corresponds to the full propagator of initial theory (on Fig.~\ref{Fig.4} they are marked by numbers $1,2,\ldots,k$). \item[\bf B] The so-called $\sigma$-legs (marked by numbers $k+1,k+2,\ldots,n$ on Fig.~\ref{Fig.4}).
+Every one of such legs presents the 2-point $\sigma$-graph (shown on Fig.~\ref{Fig.6}) weakly connected to the rest part of the whole graph in question. {\em We would like to stress that, by construction, $\sigma$-graphs have no poles in} $p^2$.

 \end{itemize}